aparabolica/elke/README.md

 ## About

-A node platform to manage livestreaming with nginx RTMP module.
+A node/postgres platform to manage livestreaming with nginx RTMP module.

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.